valttteri/DungeonGenerator/documents/implementation_document.md

 #### Achieved time and space requirements

-My implementations of Bowyer-Watson's and Prim's algorithms both run in O(n<sup>2</sup>) time
+My implementations of Bowyer-Watson's and Prim's algorithms both run in O(n<sup>2</sup>) time.

 #### Shortcomings and suggestions for improvement

-The biggest problem right now is hallways going through rooms.
+Having multiple room shapes would make the dungeon look cooler.

 #### Usage of chatbots